Experience the vitality and global breadth of contemporary African diaspora communities.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

-You will live with a host family for between two and four weeks at each program site except the US.
-Homestays are the primary form of accommodation on the program; other accommodations can include guest houses, hostels, dormitories, and/or small hotels.
+You will live with a host family in Senegal and Italy.
+Homestays are the primary form of accommodation on the program; other accommodations can include guest houses, hostels, and/or small hotels.
 Homestays will be with either African migrant families or with other local populations.

 Homestay families provide you with the opportunity to live as an integrated member of the host communities.
 In sharing daily life, conversations, family stories, celebrations, and community events, you will not only learn a tremendous amount, but also develop lasting friendships.